-11) Before leaving the truck :

-- (1) Stop the truck. - (2) Fully lower the load-engaging means : mast, carriage, forks or attachments.
-Tilt mast forward. - (3) Put the directional control lever in NEUTRAL. - (4) Apply the parking brake. - (5) Turn the key switch to the OFF position. - (6) Put blocks at the wheels if the truck must be left on an incline. - 12) Brakes, steering mechanisms, control mechanisms, warning devices, lights, lift overload devices, lift and tilt mechanisms, articulating axle stops, load backrest, overhead guard and frame members must be carefully and regularly inspected and maintained in a safe operating condition. - 13) Special trucks or devices designed and approved for hazardous area operation must receive special attention to insure that maintenance preserves the original approved safe operating features. - 14) All hydraulic systems must be regularly inspected and maintained in conformance with good practice.
-Tilt and lift cylinders, valves and other parts must be checked to assure that drift or leakage has not developed to the extent that it would create a hazard. - 15) When working on the hydraulic system, be sure the battery is disconnected, mast is in the fullylowered position and hydraulic pressure is relieved in hoses and tubing.

-Always put blocks under the carriage and mast rails when it is necessary to work with the mast in an elevated position.

-- 16) The truck manufacturer's capacity, operation, and maintenance instruction plates, tags, or decals must be maintained in legible condition. - 17) Batteries, limit switches, protective devices, electrical conductors and connections must be maintained in conformance with good practice.
+- 11) Before leaving the truck: - (1) Stop the truck. - (2) Fully lower the load-engaging means: mast, carriage, forks or attachments.
+Tilt mast forward. - (3) Put the joystick in NEUTRAL. - (4) Turn the start switch to the OFF position. - (5) Put blocks at the wheels if the truck must be left on an incline. - 12) Brakes, steering mechanisms, control mechanisms, warning devices, lights, lift overload devices, lift and tilt mechanisms, articulating axle stops, load backrest, overhead guard and frame members must be carefully and regularly inspected and maintained in a safe operating condition. - 13) Special trucks or devices designed and approved for hazardous area operation must receive special attention to insure that maintenance preserves the original approved safe operating features. - 14) All hydraulic systems must be regularly inspected and maintained in conformance with good practice.
+Tilt and lift cylinders, valves and other parts must be checked to assure that drift or leakage has not developed to the extent that it would create a hazard. - 15) When working on the hydraulic system, be sure the battery is disconnected, mast is in the fully-lowered position and hydraulic pressure is relieved in hoses and tubing. - Always put blocks under the carriage and mast rails when it is necessary to work with the mast in an elevated position. - 16) The truck manufacturer's capacity, operation, and maintenance instruction plates, tags, or decals must be maintained in legible condition. - 17) Batteries, limit switches, protective devices, electrical conductors and connections must be maintained in conformance with good practice.
 Special attention must be paid to the condition of electrical insulation. - 18) To avoid injury to personnel or damage to the equipment, consult the manufacturer's procedures in replacing contacts on any battery connection. - 19) Industrial trucks must be kept in a clean condition to minimize fire hazards and help in detection of loose or defective parts. - 20) Modifications and additions that affect capacity and safe truck operation must not be done without the manufacturer's prior written approval.
-This is an OSHA requirement.
 Capacity, operation and maintenance instruction plates, tags or decals must be changed accordingly. - 21) Care must be taken to assure that all replacement parts, including tires, are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
 Parts, including tires are to be installed per the manufacturer's procedures.
-Always use genuine HYUNDAI or HYUNDAI-approved parts. - 22) When removing tires follow industry safety practices.
-Most importantly, deflate pneumatic tires completely prior to removal.
-Following assembly of tires on multi-piece rims, use a safety cage or restraining device while inflating. - 23) Use special care when removing heavy components, such as counterweight, mast, etc..
+Always use genuine HYUNDAI or HYUNDAI-approved parts. - 22) Use special care when removing heavy components, such as mast, etc..
 Be sure that lifting and handling equipment is of the correct capacity and in good condition.